-Under the usual understanding that T is chosen so that large values indicate poor fits, these p-values work rather like classical ones (Mayo, 1996; Mayo & Cox, 2006) - they are in fact generalizations of classical p-values, merely replacing point estimates of parameters $\theta$ with averages over the posterior distribution - and their basic logic is one of falsification.
+Under the usual understanding that T is chosen so large values indicate poor fits, these p-values work rather like classical ones (Mayo, 1996; Mayo and Cox, 2006)-they in fact are generalizations of classical p-values, merely replacing point estimates of parameters θ with averages over the posterior distribution-and their basic logic is one of falsification.
 A very low p-value says that it is very improbable, under the model, to get data as extreme along the T-dimension as the actual y; we are seeing something which would be very improbable if the model were true.
-On the other hand, a high p-value merely indicates that T(y) is an aspect of the data which would be unsurprising if the model is true.
-Whether this is evidence f or the usefulness of the model depends how likely it is to get such a high p-value when the model is false: the 'severity' of the test, in the terminology of Mayo (1996) and Mayo and Cox (2006).
+On the other hand a high p-value merely indicates that T(y) is an aspect of the data which would be unsurprising if the model is true.
+Whether this is evidence for the usefulness of the model depends how likely it is to get such a high p-value when the model is false: the "severity" of the test, in the terminology of Mayo (1996) and Mayo and Cox (2006).

 Put a little more abstractly, the hypothesized model makes certain probabilistic assumptions, from which other probabilistic implications follow deductively.
 Simulation works out what those implications are, and tests check whether the data conform to them.
 Extreme p-values indicate that the data violate regularities implied by the model, or approach doing so.
 If these were strict violations of deterministic implications, we could just apply modus tollens to conclude that the model was wrong; as it is, we nonetheless have evidence and probabilities.
 Our view of model checking, then, is firmly in the long hypothetico-deductive tradition, running from Popper (1934/1959) back through Bernard (1865/1927) and beyond (Laudan, 1981).
-A more direct influence on our thinking about these matters is the work of Jaynes (2003), who illustrated how
+A more direct influence on our thinking about these matters is the work of Jaynes (2003), who illustrated how we may learn the most when we find that our model does not fit the data-that is, when it is falsified-because then we have found a problem with our model's assumptions.11 And the better our probability model encodes our scientific or substantive assumptions, the more we learn from specific falsification.